-An online survey was conducted with Australians aged 18 years and older representative of the general population and accessed via a commercial market research panel, to understand the prevalence and experience of food insecurity in Australia.
+An online survey was conducted with Australians aged 18 years and older to understand the prevalence and experience of food insecurity in Australia.
 The survey was designed and deployed by McCrindle and was in field between 1 and 28 July 2021.
 The survey was conducted in four stages, gathering a total of 2,877 responses.